-• Use of quantified type variables in constraints is now allowed via the QuantifiedConstraints (page 376) language extension.
+• Use of quantified type variables in constraints is now allowed via the QuantifiedConstraints (page 391) language extension.
 This long-awaited feature enables users to encode significantly more precision in their types.
 For instance, the common Monad-Trans typeclass could now make the expectation that an applied transformer is must be a Monad

 '''

-class (forall a.
+class (forall m.
 Monad m => Monad (t m)) => MonadTrans t where {- ... -}

 '''

 Additionally, quantification can enable terminating instance resolution where this previously was not possible.
-See Quantified constraints (page 376) for details.
+See Quantified constraints (page 391) for details.

-• A new DerivingVia (page 313) language extension has been added which allows the use of the via deriving strategy.
+• A new DerivingVia (page 324) language extension has been added which allows the use of the via deriving strategy.
 For instance:

+newtype T = MkT Int deriving Monoid via (Sum Int)

+See Deriving via (page 324) for more information.

+- A new StarIsType (page 383) language extension has been added which controls whether is parsed as Data.Kind.Type or a regular type operator.
+StarIsType (page 383) is enabled by default. - GHC now permits the use of a wildcard type as the context of a standalone deriving declaration with the use of the PartialTypeSignatures (page 422) language extension.
+For instance, this declaration:

 '''

-newtype T = MkT Int

-deriving Monoid via (Sum Int)
+deriving instance => Eq (Foo a)

 '''

-See Deriving via (page 313) for more information.

-- A new StarIsType (page 369) language extension has been added which controls whether \ is parsed as Data.Kind.Type or a regular type operator.
-StarIsType (page 369) is enabled by default. - GHC now permits the use of a wildcard type as the context of a standalone deriving declaration with the use of the PartialTypeSignatures (page 407) language extension.
-For instance, this declaration:

-deriving instance \ => Eq (Foo a)

 Denotes a derived Eq (Foo a) instance, where the context is inferred in much the same way as ordinary deriving clauses do.
-See Partial Type Signatures (page 407).
+See Partial Type Signatures (page 422).

-• Data declarations with empty where clauses are no longer valid without the extension GADTSyntax (page 277) enabled.
-For instance, consider the following, data T where foo :: Bool -> Int foo b = if | b -> 1
+• Data declarations with empty where clauses are no longer valid without the extension GADTSyntax (page 288) enabled.
+For instance, consider the following,